 Changes to this privacy notice

-This notice was last updated on 29th October 2019.
+This notice was last updated on 22nd July 2021 to update the "Cookies we use" section.
 When changes are made to this notice, we will publish the changes on our website.

 This is a notice, not an agreement.